You know how important email marketing is, so you've probably taken the first step and added an email signup form to your site.

 Step 2: Create your opt-in form

-Next, you can use the GetSiteControl email subscription form builder to create an email opt-in form, along with an enticing message that describes your lead magnet.
+Next, you can use the Getsitecontrol email subscription popup builder to create an opt-in form, along with an enticing message that describes your lead magnet.

-Feel free to play around with the Behavior and Targeting rules to control exactly when and where your opt-in form displays.
+Targeting tab and play around with the settings to control exactly when and where your opt-in form displays.

-Step 3: Create an autoresponder to automatically deliver a lead magnet
+Step 3: Create an automated email to deliver your lead magnet

-To automatically deliver the lead magnet to people who enter their email address, you can use the GetSiteControl Subscribe widget's built-in autoresponder functionality.
+To deliver the lead magnet to people who join your list, you can use Getsitecontrol's built-in feature, named follow-up emails.

 Before you set that up, you'll need to upload your lead magnet file to your website's server.
 Or, if you don't have access to your website's server, you could also upload it to Google Drive or Dropbox — that's totally fine.

-If you want, you can even create multiple different lead magnets and use GetSiteControl's built-in A/B testing functionality to find out which version gets you the most subscribers.
+💡If you want, you can even create different lead magnets and use Getsitecontrol's built-in A/B testing feature to find out which one gets you the most subscribers.

-Lead magnets are a surefire way to get more email subscribers at your site.
+Lead magnets are a surefire way to get more email subscribers to your site.

-While you will need to put a little upfront effort into creating the lead magnet itself, it's a one-time investment that will continue to pay dividends in the form of a higher conversion rate for your email opt-in forms.
+You will need to put a little effort into creating the lead magnet at the beginning, but it's a one-time investment that will pay off long term.
+You’ll ultimately get a higher conversion rate for your email opt-in forms.

-To get started, you can use a tool like Canva to create a great-looking lead magnet.
-Then, you can use the GetSiteControl signup form builder to create an email opt-in popup and automatically deliver your lead magnet to everyone who signs up.
+To get started, use a tool like Canva and create a great-looking lead magnet.
+Then, use the Getsitecontrol form builder to create an email capture form and automatically deliver your lead magnet to your subscribers.

-Give it a try today and start growing your email list!
+Give it a try and start growing your email list today!